We will update this as regularly as possible as things change.

 - All staff and volunteers are asked to wash their hands on arrival, when returning from the field or other work areas, before eating and at any other sensible point in the day.

-- We are planning in case any staff member becomes ill or needs to self isolate and how we will cover the growing particularly in this situation.
+- We are planning in case any staff member becomes ill or needs to self isolate and in particular how we will cover the growing in this situation.

 - We are a community and we see this as a time to pull together and consider all those within our community especially those who may be at more risk.